quinncess18/generalstore-mobile-framework/README.md

 ## 🏅 Credits & Acknowledgments

-This framework is built upon the enterprise-grade testing architecture and design patterns established in the **[Taqelah Lab Project](https://github.com/quinncess18/taqelah-lab-project-test)**.
-As my first project, the Taqelah web framework served as the foundational baseline for the architectural and organizational strategies implemented in this mobile suite, particularly in its approach to:
+This framework is built upon the testing architecture and design patterns established in the **[Taqelah Lab Project](https://github.com/quinncess18/taqelah-lab-project-test)**, my Playwright + TypeScript web automation framework.
+The Taqelah patterns served as the foundational baseline for this mobile suite, particularly in its approach to:

 *   **State Stabilization:** The `stablePage` and `visual-fixture` patterns.
 *   **Multi-Device Scaling:** The worker-scoped parallel execution model.